What is the Timeline for Heroin Withdrawal?

 The second day usually exhibits excessive sweating, runny nose, and increased joint and muscle pain.
 A simultaneous feeling of hot and cold can be felt and is often described as cold skin, hot insides.
 Constant goosebumps and repeated yawning are also common features during this time.
 Nausea will intensify and diarrhea will be frequent along with intense stomach pain.
-Anxiety and cravings will also intensify and be joined by depression.
+Anxiety and cravings will also intensify and be joined with depression.
 Appetite remains nonexistent and insomnia will be severe.
 Shaking or tremors may begin during the second day.

 On average, the sixth day is when people begin to feel physically well again.
 Lingering symptoms such as minor diarrhea and mild stomach troubles will last for several more days, decreasing in severity.
-Depression, cravings, and repeated yawning will probably take several weeks or months to resolve.
-Anxiety may still be present but the more time spent away from heroin use, the less intense it will be.
+Depression, cravings, and repeated yawning will take several weeks or months to resolve.
+Anxiety may still be present, but the more time spent away from heroin use, the less intense it will be.

-Post-acute withdrawal syndrome (PAWS) is a common condition with people who have struggled with heroin addiction.
+Post-acute withdrawal syndrome (PAWS) is a common condition among people who have struggled with heroin addiction.
 It can happen with many drugs, and it seems to be especially long-lasting with heroin and opioids.
-While the brain is trying to re-balance itself, the chemistry changes can produce many negative psychological effects.
+While the brain is trying to re-balance itself, chemistry changes can produce many negative psychological effects.
 Some of these may include:

 - Insomnia or Irregular Sleep